usememos/dotcom/content/docs/advanced-settings/local-storage.md

 ![local-storage-edit](/content/docs/advanced-settings/local-storage/local-storage-edit.png)

 The local storage path is relative to your database file.
-And `memos` supports a dynamic storage path.
+And Memos supports a dynamic storage path.
 You can use the following variables in the storage path:

 - `{year}`: The current year.
 - `{month}`: The current month.